graphql-dotnet/server/README.md

     // this is required for websockets support app.UseWebSockets();

-    // add websocket for ChatSchema at default url /graphql app.UseGraphQLWebSocket<ChatSchema>(new GraphQLWebSocketsOptions());
+    // use websocket middleware for ChatSchema at default url /graphql app.UseGraphQLWebSocket<ChatSchema>(new GraphQLWebSocketsOptions());

-    // add http for ChatSchema at default url /graphql app.UseGraphQLHttp<ChatSchema>(new GraphQLHttpOptions());
+    // use http middleware for ChatSchema at default url /graphql app.UseGraphQLHttp<ChatSchema>(new GraphQLHttpOptions());

+    // use graphiQL middleware at default url /graphiql app.UseGraphiQLServer(new GraphiQLOptions());

-    // use graphql-playground at default url /ui/playground app.UseGraphQLPlayground(new GraphQLPlaygroundOptions());
+    // use graphql-playground middleware at default url /ui/playground app.UseGraphQLPlayground(new GraphQLPlaygroundOptions());

+    // use voyager middleware at default url /ui/voyager app.UseGraphQLVoyager(new GraphQLVoyagerOptions());
 }

 ```